ShikhSh/interview-prep/HLD/Concepts/DataBases.md

 MongoDB → each shard is a full replica set Elasticsearch → each index has primary + replica shards DynamoDB → partitions mapped to physical storage nodes

+## Global Seconday Index: DYNAMO DB ONLY!!
+- Type of index in NoSQL databases like Amazon DynamoDB that lets you query data using an alternate partition key (and optionally a sort key), instead of being limited to the table’s primary key.
+_ GSIs are updated asynchronously (may have a slight delay compared to the base table).
+- GSIs consume their own read and write capacity units (separate from the base table), i.e., they are maintained as separate tables
+- Not supported by Cassandra directly, instead, Cassandra supports local secondary indexes.

 ## Time Series Databases, Hyper Table + Chunk Tables